 We’ve all been there.
-You walk in to your patient’s room to find that tube feeding infusion is being held…again.
+You walk into your patient’s room to find the tube feeding infusion is being held…again.
 What could it be this time?
-Before you have another conversation about gastric residual volumes, blood sugars, or diarrhea, arm yourself with the best solutions to help ensure your patients get what they need.
+Before you have another conversation about gastric residual volumes (GRV), blood sugars, or diarrhea, arm yourself with the best solutions to help ensure your patients get what they need.

 The Problem: The feeding tube is clogged!

-The Problem: The patient’s blood sugars are very high.
+The Problem: The patient’s blood sugars are elevated.

 You May Also Like